 Twini Primary School also brings back a lot of memories.
-When I started there in 1959 Mr Stander was Headmaster however beloved “Pop” Ferron was the Headmaster from 1960 for the rest of my time there.
+When I started at Umbogintwini Government School (as it was known) in 1959 Mr Stander was Headmaster.
+He must have been helping out as beloved “Pop” Fearon was Headmaster for the rest of my time until the end of 1965.
+Mr Deighton was then the headmaster after my time.
 The school initially went to standard 6 (grade 8) before changing to standard 5 (grade 7).
 Before South Africa became a republic on 31 May 1961, traditional English activities such as maypole dancing were enjoyed at the school.
 In those early days we were even supplied with milk by the school which was even delivered by a helicopter on one occasion much to the absolute amazement of all.
 The main playing field, on the south side and below of these original school buildings, had only been excavated around 1960.
 The concrete footpath, to the footbridge over the N2 at the southern end of the school field, provided a great spot for billy cart runs and skateboarding.
 A lovely amphitheatre had also been made in a clearing in the thick tropical bush across the road from the main entry to the school.
 A couch grass area sloped down to the near level stage with freshly cut tree branches installed vertically to form a ‘curtain’ from behind which we kids would make our entry onto the stage.
 Shows were usually put on at night with our parents sitting on the grass slope and some lights strung up around the place to provide sufficient light for all concerned.
 Singing classes in about Standard 4 included Molly Malone (alive alive oh, singing cockles and mussels), It’s a Long Way to Tipperary, Loch Lomond (you take the high road and I’ll take the low road), Waltzing Matilda etc.

 Reference: Peter Raath Collection